-Judgment of the Bank's Liquidity Position.
+Judgement of the Bank's Liquidity Position.

-When assessing the credit institution's liquidity position, also the surplus or deficit both in the resident and non-resident sector is taken into account.
+When assessing the credit institution's liquidity position, the surplus or deficit both in the resident and non-resident sector come into play.

-The possibilities to conduct a fictitious transfer liquid assets from one sector to the other are also taken into account.
-To what extent this compensation is possible depends on the following items:
+The possibilities to transfer liquid assets from one sector to the other will also be taken into account.
+To what amount this compensation is possible depends on the following items: